one-commercial-partner/OCPScale/docs/Azure/StudyGroups/AZ-220/04ProcessAndManageData.md

     * IoT Hub message routing maintains the order in which messages are sent
     * Event Grid does not guarantee that endpoints will receive events in the same order that they occurred

+* Azure Stream Analytics (ASA) Data Flow
+  * A *job* consists of an input, query, and an output
+  * *Input* – ASA can ingest data from Azure Event Hubs, Azure IoT Hub, or Azure Blob Storage
+  * *Query* – ASA uses a SQL-like query language that includes support for filtering, sorting, aggregating, joining, and user-defined functions
+  * *Output* – ASA can output to many targets

+* ASA input types
+  * *Data stream input* – an unbounded sequence of events over time
+  * *Reference data input* – static (or slowly changing) data used for lookups and correlation

+* ASA and other Streaming Technologies
+  * When to use Azure Stream Analytics
+    * Recommended tool for analytics on Azure
+    * Dashboards for data visualization
+    * Real-time alerts from temporal and spatial patterns or anomalies
+    * Basic Extract, Transform, and Load (ETL) work
+  * When to use other technologies
+    * Apache Kafka connectivity (Azure Event Hubs are a good choice here)
+    * In-line query handling in a language besides C# or JavaScript (e. g.
+Java; Spark Structured Streaming or specialized Azure Event Hubs implementation are good choices here)
+    * Multi-cloud support (Azure Stream Analytics is Azure-specific; Spark Structured Streaming, Storm, etc. will work here)

 ## Resources
 * [IoT Technical Community](https://techcommunity.microsoft.com/t5/internet-of-things-iot/ct-p/IoT)
 * [Microsoft Learn IoT Learning Paths](http://aka.ms/mslearniot)